 An oak woodland removal permit shall be required for discretionary or ministerial (e.g., building permits) projects to authorize removal of any trees that are a component of an oak woodland.
 An oak resources technical report shall accompany any oak woodland removal permit application submitted to the County.
 The County may impose such reasonable conditions of approval as are necessary to protect the health of existing oak woodlands, the public, and the surrounding property.
-Oak woodland removal permit review will occur concurrently with the environmental review process for discretionary projects or concurrent with other permit review and processing for ministerial projects.
+Oak woodland removal permit review will be integrated into the environmental review process for discretionary projects or may be processed as an administrative permit for ministerial projects.
 In addition to findings of consistency with the requirements and standards of this ORMP, the County shall make the following findings before approving an oak woodland removal permit application:

-• The proposed action is consistent with the General Plan; and
+- The proposed action is consistent with the General Plan; and - The proposed action is specifically allowed by this ORMP and implementing ordinance.